 Craniosacral therapy is a soothing, non-invasive, hands-on bodywork modality, which I offer in-person and remotely as distant healing sessions.

-A silent force, a field of chi (energy), flows through the craniosacral system, and infuses it with information and intelligence.
+Life force energy flows through the craniosacral system, and infuses it and the whole body with information and intelligence.

 It is possible to listen and connect to this field, and to gently correct and work on deep-seated patterns and trauma in the body.